| |

 To support the running costs of Moral Fibres, this post contains affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

-Learn more about how to remove your makeup the zero-waste way, with this handy guide to plastic-free makeup removal tips.
+Here’s how to remove your makeup the zero-waste way, with my handy plastic-free tips.

-When it comes to plastic-free makeup remover, however, I feel like the industry hasn’t yet caught up.
+Yet, when it comes to plastic-free makeup remover, I feel like the industry hasn’t caught up.
 Beyond the wide availability of reusable cotton pads, there is considerably less in the way of makeup removal products.
-Given the scale of the plastic-waste problem in the beauty industry it’s disappointing that many brands have overlooked this key part of our beauty routines.
+Given the scale of plastic waste in the beauty industry, it’s disappointing that many brands have overlooked this key part of our beauty routines.

 Plastic-Free Makeup Remover Options